Spring has sprung

 Kuwala celebrated an exceptional Easter Sunday!
 The students and staff were lead by a meaningful sermon from the Pastor, refreshments and an opportunity to gather in small groups.
 There was a special singing presentation from the girls, and everyone enjoyed a fresh-baked bun and a soft drink!
 These special events are a rare opportunity for the students.

-An article that appeared in the Malawi News Nyasa Times (March 24, 2021) featured a school in Malawi that converted a classroom block on the campus to a hostel to keep the girls motivated and concentrated on their school work.
+An article in the Malawi News Nyasa Times (March 24, 2021) features a school in Malawi that converted a classroom block on the campus to a hostel to keep the girls motivated and concentrate on their school work.
 Many female students have long distances to travel to get to school, and many decide to leave and get married before finishing secondary school.
+Click Learn More to go to the news article.

 - more opportunity to learn;